bluehat/air/air_notes.md

  * Have a plan to evacuate

 ## Improving Indoor Air Quality
-Find something HEPA approved and make sure to check if it filters out .3 micron particles.
-You need to allow the same air to circulate through the purifier more than once preferably in a closed room.
-Each pass through hthe suggested level of filtering removes 95% of the particles.

 ### Air circulation
 How much a filter draws out each cycle is only half of the issue because if it only filters a small amount of air at a time it can wind up helping less than a less efficient filter which circulates far more air.